zxmlab/FaceTrack-AOI/README.md

 ```

 ## Usage (for GUI user)
-At present, the GUI handles only EyeLink fixation data.
 Launch it by running the following command in the `facetrack` environment terminal:

 ```bash
 python ./facedetection_gui.py